 England ready to win first Sevens title since 2006

-The crowd favourites are banking on the return to form of Mat Turner and a strong backline to win their first Hong Kong Cup title since 2006
+Crowd favourites are banking on return to form of Mat Turner and a strong back line to capture first Hong Kong title in seven years

 The return to form of Mat Turner, last year's top try-scorer in the HSBC Sevens World Series, will give England a massive boost as the crowd favourites seek to break a six-year Cup drought on Sunday, coach Ben Ryan said yesterday.